korganrivera/CodeEval/PackageProblem/README.md

 56 : (1,90.72,$13) (2,33.80,$40) (3,43.15,$10) (4,37.97,$16) (5,46.81,$36) (6,48.77,$79) (7,81.80,$45) (8,19.36,$79) (9,6.76,$64)

 And the program tells you which items are the best choices to put in the package.
+The format above is
+<maximum package weight> : (index_number_of_item, weight, cost)

+Another approach to this problem would be to use dynamic programming.
+I did this recursive way because the sets of items were small, and so it doesn't matter.